2016 in Rizin Fighting Federation

 The year 2016 was the second year in the history of the Rizin Fighting Federation, a mixed martial arts promotion based in Japan.
+The first event of the year was Rizin 1 on April 17, 2016, in Nagoya.

-2016 started with Rizin Fighting Federation 1.
-It started broadcasting through a television agreement with Fuji Television.
+Rizin events are broadcast through a television agreement with Fuji Television.

 Background

 On July 16, 2016 Nobuyuki Sakakibara announced at a press conference that Rizin Fighting Federation will host a 16-man openweight tournament September 25 in Tokyo.

 2006 Pride Open-Weight Grand Prix Champion Mirko Cro Cop and former PRIDE Middleweight Champion Wanderlei Silva to participate in the tournament.